The Great Getaway: Relive your gaeltacht days with a trip to Gaoth Dobhair

-Unfortunately (but not unsurprisingly), we’re not the only ones to have discovered this hidden treasure and you’ll be hard-pressed to find a free date between now and the end of August, but as I mentioned above, there are tonnes of other options in the area – many of them with more flexible availability – so just set aside some time to comb through the listings and you’ll be sure to find something that suits your needs.
+Unfortunately (but not unsurprisingly), I’m not the only one to have discovered this hidden treasure and you’ll be hard-pressed to find a free date during the month of July, but several other dates are still free so get you word in quick.
+There are also tonnes of other options in the area – many of them with more flexible availability – so just set aside some time to comb through the listings and you’ll be sure to find something that suits your needs.

 What to do

 It probably goes without saying, but a car will definitely be needed while touring around Gaoth Dobhair.
 Arguably one of the most remote parts of the country, it’s home to some spectacular views and if you stay at the above house in Carrick, you’ll only be within a short drive of almost all nearby attractions.